 Tertiary Wine Aromas

 Tertiary wine aromas come into play if the wine has gone through the process of aging.
 These smells are largely due to how long the approach is to aging.
-Essentially, the more a wine is aged, the more it will affect the wine’s aromatics.
+Essentially, the more a wine is aged, the more it will affect the wine’s aromatics while wine tasting.
 Oftentimes this is the stage where you’ll hear a switch to describing these characteristics as the wine’s bouquet rather than aroma.
-Examples of Tertiary qualities can include coffee, caramel, toffee, and cocoa, or earthy notes like eucalyptus, smoke, leather or mushrooms.
+Examples of Tertiary aroma qualities can include coffee, caramel, toffee, and cocoa, or earthy notes like eucalyptus, smoke, leather or mushrooms.

 Wines are continuously evolving and changing as time goes by.
 Many are made to age while others are made to drink young.
-So, next time you pop open a bottle of wine (aka tonight), swirl the wine in your glass, take an inhale and see if your nose can detect which wine aroma stage that wine is in, and take try your hand at using some of the wine aroma descriptions!
+So, next time you pop open a bottle of wine from one of your wine club shipments (aka tonight), swirl the wine in your glass, stick your nose in it, take an inhale and see if your nose can detect which wine aroma stage that wine is in.
+If you’re feeling adventurous, try your hand at using some of the wine aroma descriptions!

 P.S.
 This post originally came from our Wine Wizard trivia section in our monthly newsletter, The Wine Press which accompanies each of our Gold Wine Club shipments.